purdue-cs193-fall-2019/homework-1-celiabrazil/index.md

 ### My Favorites

+ - **Favorite Parts of CS193 =**
+ - Not being in a huge lecture hall
+ - Having chill teachers
+ - Getting to learn the tools of CS
 - **Favorite Food =** Peanut Butter
 - **Favorite Sport to Play =** Swimming
 - **Favorite Sport to Watch =** Soccer